 One thing that is not included in that list, but is a common factor for many teachers leaving the profession:

 - New Job.
 Oftentimes, districts celebrate promotions within the field of education regardless of the timing (but this is not always the case).
-However, whether you are planning on accepting another job in education or a different field, note that a contract is a legal obligation.
+However, whether you are planning on accepting another job in education or a different field, note that a contract is technically a legal obligation.
 Accepting a new job for more money or a change of career might be what you need, but as long as you are legally under contract, you are expected to fulfill those obligations.

 Technically, legal action could be taken by the district if you abandon your contract for another job unless the district has formally released you from the conditions of the contract.